4lorn5/Shadowrun-Font-Editor-and-Glyph-Tool/README.md

 - Up to 6 new glyphs can be drawn directly in the tool
 - Define glyph control codes directly in the tool for use in ASCII dialogue in-game
 - Built-in ROM expansion option for extra glyph space (risky but it's there)
-- Generates ready to play ROM file (requires original ROM)
+- Generates ready to play ROM file (requires original ROM) with updated checksum
 - HTML (run a lightweight, portable file; or use directly online)

 ## Running the Editor:

 * HMTL: Just save file as .html and double-click from your local folder; it will open in your default browser.
-* Online: The editor is live at:
+* Online: The editor is live at: this space pending

 ## Usage: